Configure HDFS tiering on SQL Server big data clusters

 The mount creation command is asynchronous.
 After the command is run, the mount status can be checked to understand the state of the mount.

-When creating the mount, the argument used for --local-path is essentially a unique identifier of the mount.
+When creating the mount, the argument used for --mount-path is essentially a unique identifier of the mount.
 The same string (including the "/" in the end if present) must be used in subsequent commands.

 The mounts are read-only.
 You cannot create any directories or files under a mount.